refinedev/refine/documentation/blog/2023-01-06-hackaton-january.md

 ---
 title: refine Open Source Hackathon
-description: Hactoberfest is back and we are excited to be a part of it.
-Join us in making open source contributions.
+description: refine Hackathon is an excellent opportunity for developers to showcase their skills and learn refine!
 slug: refine-hackathon
 authors: necati
 tags: [hackathon, refine]